Teacher burnout is one of the biggest problems facing the American education system today.

 6. Leave Schoolwork at School

-When you want to keep yourself from burning out, the best idea is to create boundaries for yourself.
+When you want to keep yourself from burning out, the best idea is to create boundaries for yourself: keep work at work, keep home at home.

 Segment the parts of your life that you think should be separate.
 This requires you to say no sometimes — to both personal and professional opportunities — but these boundaries will make you happier as a person.